mendersoftware/mender-client-python-example/README.md

 ### Requirements

-The examples require Python 3 and it's package manager `pip`.
+The examples require Python 3 and its package manager `pip`.
 We also use `git` to get the source.

 For Debian based distributions install the required dependencies with: